4 Hyperparameter Optimization

 16: type ParamFct NA NA 2

-Given infinite resources, we could tune every single hyperparameter, but in reality that is not possible so instead only a subset of hyperparameters can be tuned.
+Given infinite resources, we could tune all hyperparameters jointly, but in reality that is not possible, so usually only a subset of hyperparameters can be tuned.
 This subset is referred to as the search space or tuning space.
-In this example we will tune the regularization and influence hyperparameters, cost
+In this example we will tune the numeric regularization and kernel width hyperparameters, cost

 and gamma